humanprotocol/human-protocol/packages/apps/fortune/exchange-oracle/server/README.md

 # Exchange Oracle Server

-This is a simple API built with Nest in TypeScript that provides endpoints to retrieve a list of similar jobs and check if a job exists based on address, chainId, and solution field.
+Exchange Oracle Server is an API built with Nest in TypeScript that allows Human Protocol users to create jobs.
+It provides endpoints to retrieve a list of jobs, get the job details and submit a solution using the worker address, escrow addres, chainId, and solution field.

 ## Endpoints